vladikcomper/md-modules/modules/errorhandler/README.md

 - **AS version:** Prefer `!align` instead of `align` to avoid issues if it's overridden in the project;
 - **AS version:** Support "case-sensitive" compile flag;
 - Support full address range for stack pointer (previous version only correctly worked with $FF8000-$FFFFFF range due to optimizations);
-- Introduce "External symbol table" bundles for both AS and ASM68K versions, which uses a reference to the symbol table instead of expecting it right after the Error Handler blob;
+- Introduce "External symbol table" bundles for both AS and ASM68K versions (`asm68k-extsym` and `as-extsym`), which uses a reference to the symbol table instead of expecting it right after the Error Handler blob;
-- Fixed a rare case of buffer overflow when displaying offset as a symbol with displacement;
+- **Bugfix:** Fixed a rare case of buffer overflow when displaying offset as a symbol with displacement;
 - Code-size optimizations, minor bugfixes and stability improvements.

 ### Version 2.0 (2018-01-14)